Clairaut Conformal Submersions: Clairaut Conformal Submersions

-In this section, we will find some interesting results which are useful to investigate the geometry of Clairaut conformal submersion. \begin{definition} A conformal submersion $F: (M, g)\to (B, g')$ between Riemannian manifolds with dilation $\lambda$ is said to be Clairaut conformal submersion if there is a function $r: M \to \mathbb{R}^{+}$ such that for every geodesic $\alpha$ on $M$, the function $(r \circ \alpha) sin \omega(t)$ is constant along $\alpha$, where for all $t$, $\omega(t)$ is the angle between $\dot{\alpha}(t)$ and the horizontal space at $\alpha(t)$. \end{definition} We know that with the help of Clairaut's theorem we can find all geodesics on a surface of revolution, and the notion of Clairaut conformal submersion comes from geodesic curve on a surface of revolution.
-Therefore, we are going to find necessary and sufficient conditions for a curve on the total space, and base space to be geodesic. \begin{proposition} Let $F: (M, g)\to (B, g')$ be a conformal submersion.
-Let $\alpha: I \to M$ be a regular curve on $M$ such that $U(t) = \nu \dot{\alpha}(t)$ and $X(t)= \mathcal{H} \dot{\alpha}(t)$.
+We know that with help of Clairaut's theorem we can find all geodesics on a surface of revolution, and the notion of Clairaut conformal submersion comes from geodesic curves on a surface of revolution.
+Therefore, motivated by \cite{Sahin_2017b}, we are going to find necessary and sufficient conditions for a curve on the total space, and its projection onto the base space, to be geodesics. \begin{proposition} Let $F: (M^m, g)\to (B^n, g')$ be a conformal submersion.
+Let $\alpha: I \to M$ be a regular curve on $M$, parametrized by arc length, such that $U(t) = \nu \dot{\alpha}(t)$ and $X(t)= \mathcal{H} \dot{\alpha}(t)$.
 Then $\alpha$ is geodesic on $M$ if and only if

 and